YeomeoR/DGTestPHPForm/README.md

 Select a file to upload from device/computer.
 This sent with the email when form is submitted but will be sent (in this instance) to the 'assets/images/' folder of the cloned project, in the text editor, not the email recipient.
-On screen display showing the details of the upload and sent file in the form of an array in plain text using a simple function and 'print_r' between 'pre' tags, test_form.php, lines 70-74 (just for information).
+On screen display showing the details of the upload and sent file in the form of an array in plain text using a simple function and 'print_r' between 'pre' tags, test_form.php lines 70-74 for user acknowledgment.

 The information from the input fields on the form will be sent to an email address (in this instance: email@yeomeo.dev) To change the recipient email address, amend: test_form.php line 37.